-From there, orthopaedic physician Dr. Per-Ingvar Branemark discovered about osseointegration through an experiment with a rabbit femur in which he was unable to remove the bits of titanium from the femur itself, which led to the discovery of the current titanium implant in 1952.
+From there, orthopedic physician Dr. Per-Ingvar Branemark discovered osseointegration through an experiment with a rabbit femur in which he could not remove the bits of titanium from the femur itself, which led to the discovery of the current titanium implant in 1952.
 He experimented with the patient’s missing teeth, using titanium as a placement post, and discovered that the results were exceedingly positive.

 The FDA does, however, list some hazards associated with dental implants.
-Despite the fact that dental implants have a 90-95 percent success rate due to their endurance, all treatments carry some risk.
+Even though dental implants have a 90-95 percent success rate due to their endurance, all treatments carry some risk.
 Among the dangers are:

 - During the procedure, there can be some damage to the adjacent teeth.

 - During surgery, injuries to the surrounding gums and tissues